michmakarov/Hello-word/README.md

 It is added at 06.06.17 under master (?)
 ---
-It has been added on local machine under Master branch Now I should attempt to write it into the repository
+It has been added on local machine under Master branch Now I should attempt to write it into the repository: git add . - it have been passed but I do not sure that it needs if only an existing file was changed git commit -m "the first acknowledged commit"

+qqq